 University.
 In parallel with his education, he also began

-exploring his fascination with directing, awakened during his
+exploring his passion with directing, awakened during his

 adolescence by Sergio Brito’s theatrical production of "King

 Lear".
 True to kismet, his first production was also